 Enrichment sessions are weekly workshops youth employees are required to attend facilitated by program staff and campus leaders.
 The sessions focus on topics designed to help youth build concrete job skills and grow their professional development.

-At orientation, all Summer18 program employers from across Washtenaw County and the University of Michigan come together to learn about program goals and intended outcomes, meet staff members and Success Coaches, and engage in training activities.
+At orientation, all Summer19 program employers from across Washtenaw County and the University of Michigan come together to learn about program goals and intended outcomes, meet staff members and Success Coaches, and engage in training activities.
 Orientation will provide an overview of the program, next steps, and serve as an opportunity for employers to ask questions as they prepare for hiring a young person.
-Location: Washtenaw Community College.

-After completing orientation, U-M employers will meet for additional training to help prepare for employing a young person who is not a typical U-M student, and may even be employed for the first time.
-Location: 4448 East Hall, 530 Church Street, Ann Arbor.
+After completing orientation, U-M employers will meet for an additional workshop to help prepare for employing and mentoring a young person.

 On the first day of work, youth employees will report to U-M HR and will work with program staff to complete all required steps of the standard hiring process including I-9 forms, basic M-card distribution, work permits, online applications, and background checks.